 Here’s Jackie singing “I’ll Make a Man out of You” in Cantonese. 謝謝 Jackie!!

-Other than his smile and acting career, Joe’s got a love for another country.
-He fell in love with the French language and culture in college and followed to fluency.
-Definitely not the typical case, which shows this is definitely something admirable about him.
+Other than his famous smile and glittering acting career, Joe’s got a love for another country.
+He fell in love with the French language and culture while at college, even studying French poetry, and soon learned to speak the language like a native.

 R.I.P Christopher Lee, we miss you.

 Just how many languages does Trevor Noah speak?
 Before he became the host of the Daily Show, this young South African was known for his crisp stand-up comedy.
-Born during apartheid to a Swiss father and African mother meant he had quite the diverse upbringing.
-According to an NPR interview, he speaks Zulu, Xhosa, Tswana, Tsonga, Afrikaans, and English.
+Born during apartheid to a Swiss father and African mother meant he had quite the diverse upbringing, and as a result he speaks Zulu, Xhosa, Tswana, Tsonga, Afrikaans, and English.
 Not bad eh?
-If you want to hear him speak in various African languages, you should watch his “It’s my culture” DVD.
-Though hysterically funny, it will be hard to understand unless you’re familiar with South African culture, politics, and sports.
+If you want to hear him speak in various African languages, you should watch his “It’s My Culture” movie.

 Our last celebrity is no joke.
-He speaks to Elves in Sindarin and knows Middle Earth like the back of his hand.
+Viggo Mortensen, AKA Aragorn, speaks to Elves in Sindarin and knows Middle Earth like the back of his hand.
 If you ever run into him on the streets, don’t be too surprised to find Viggo Mortensen speaking different languages.